Frequently asked questions

 Tips when uploading text messages

-• Scam Checker checks sender details when using AI and available data to analyse text messages, make sure the sender details (e.g. ID or phone number) are visible within the image you upload.
+• Scam Checker checks sender details when using AI and available data to analyse text messages, make sure the sender details (e.g. sender ID or phone number) are visible within the image you upload.

 • Scam Checker may not provide a suggestion if your upload does not meet certain criteria, including inappropriate content, file size, or if the screenshot is not a text message.